christophermace/christophermace.github.io/index.md

 **[Secondary Markets, Animal Spirits, and Corporate Investment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3348102)**
 *(Job Market Paper)*

-This paper examines the causal effect of market volatility on corporate investment.
+This paper examines the causal effect of financial markets on corporate investment.
 I find that market downturns lead to a 60% increase in the probability of pharmaceutical companies abandoning early-stage investments, even when these downturns are temporary and the underlying value of these investments is insensitive to market fluctuations.
 I find that financing constraints appear to drive this behavior, suggesting that secondary markets have important feedback effects on primary markets that negatively affect future innovation and economic growth.

 <br>